mCodex/fullcycle-2/README.md

 #### Description

-This repository is just an example about using the HATEOAS (Hypermedia as the Engine of Application State) from REST's implementation and also Method and Content negotiation.
+This folder is just an example about using the HATEOAS (Hypermedia as the Engine of Application State) from REST's implementation and also Method and Content negotiation.

 There is an postman collection [here](./communication/lamina-example/docs/collection.json) that can be used as example.